openbible-io/en_ult/README.md

 * When aligning a verbless clause in Hebrew, the supplied "to be" verb should usually be aligned with the predicate instead of the subject.
 An exception to this rule occurs when the subject is a demonstrative pronoun (or carries some sort of deictic function).
 In those cases, the supplied "to be" verb should be aligned with the subject of the verbless clause.
 * Sometimes a verb in Hebrew requires an accompanying preposition that is not required in English, or vice versa.
 In these cases, align with whichever part of speech fits best on a case-by-case basis.
 For example, take the phrase "...to pay on our fields..." in Nehemiah 14:4 in the UST.
 The English preposition "on" fits better semantically with the noun ("on our fields") rather than with the infinitive ("to pay on").
 However, the reverse is true in v.15 in the phrase "...even their servants oppressed the people..."
 (Heb. שׁלטוּ על־העמ).
 In this case, the Hebrew שׁלט requires an accompanying preposition, and the concept is already incorporated into the English translation of the verb itself, "oppressed."
 So in this case, it is best to merge the Hebrew verb and preposition together, then align both with the English "oppressed."

-You should expect that sometimes you must align words/phrases in the GL with words in the original language that differ in the number of words, order of words, and/or parts of speech (as described above).
-However, you should ALWAYS align the GL words to the original language words whose meaning they express, in whatever combination is necessary to produce the most accurate alignment of the meaning.
+You should expect that sometimes you must align words/phrases in English with words in the OrigL that differ in the number of words, order of words, and/or parts of speech (as described above).
+However, you should ALWAYS align the English words to the OrigL words whose meaning they express, in whatever combination is necessary to produce the most accurate alignment of the meaning.

-After aligning a verse, there may be words in the GL text that are left over and seem to be extra.
-If those words are truly necessary for the GL text to make sense, then find the original word or words that they help to express and align them there.
-But if those words do not express a meaning found in the original text, then it may be that those words should be deleted from the GL translation.
-See :ref:`glalignment-wordsnotfound` for more information.
+After aligning a verse, there may be words in the English text that are left over and seem to be extra.
+If those words are truly necessary for the English text to make sense, then find the OrigL word(s) that they help to express and align them there.
+But if those words do not express a meaning found in the OrigL text, then it may be that those words should be deleted from the English translation.

 Sometimes, in the process of aligning a verse, you will find:

-* An original language word that is not represented in the GL translation.
+* An OrigL word that is not represented in the English translation.
-* A mistake in the GL translation.
+* A mistake in the English translation.
-* Words in the GL translation that do not represent anything in the original text.
+* Words in the English translation that do not represent anything in the OrigL text.
-* A better or more literal way to express something in the GL translation.
+* A better or more literal way to express something in the English translation.

-For the above cases: if you are an authorized editor, you will want to edit the GL translation so that it is more accurate to the original.
-Otherwise, contact the GL translation team to let them know about the issue.
+For the above cases: if you are an authorized editor, you will want to edit the English translation so that it is more accurate to the OrigL.
+Otherwise, contact the Englishg translation team to let them know about the issue.

 If you notice places where the ULT (unfoldingWord Literal Text) is wrong or potentially wrong, create an issue for it at https://git.door43.org/unfoldingWord/en_ult/issues so we can address it in the next release.
 In the meantime, align the text as well as possible.

 ### Words Not Found in the Original Language

-In the process of alignment according to the instructions above, you may find that the :abbr:`GL (Gateway Language)` text has words or phrases that do not represent any meaning in the original language text and are not there because the GL sentence needs them to make sense.
+In the process of alignment according to the instructions above, you may find that the English text has words or phrases that do not represent any meaning in the OrigL text and are not there because the English sentence needs them to make sense.
 If this occurs, follow these recommendations:

-* If possible, consider editing the GL text to match the original language text.
+* If possible, consider editing the English text to match the OrigL text.
 * You may consult other Greek or Hebrew manuscripts to see if there is textual support for your translation (see the `Biblical Humanities Dashboard <http://biblicalhumanities.org/dashboard/>` for other manuscripts).
 * If you find support for your translation, make sure to include a comment or note about where you found it and why the translation should include it.
-* You should consider placing these GL words in brackets or in a footnote.
+* You should consider placing these English words in brackets or in a footnote.